andymond/rails_engine/README.md

 # Rails Engine

 ## Summary
-Rails Engine is an api for managing, searching and analyzing business statistics.
+Rails Engine is an API for managing, searching and analyzing business statistics.

 ## Setup (Mac OS)
 Run the following commands in your terminal to get up and running:
 * Clone the repo onto your machine:
 ```$ git clone https://github.com/andymond/rails_engine.git ```
 * CD into the folder
 ```$ cd rails_engine ```